mui/material-ui/docs/data/joy/guides/using-icon-libraries/using-icon-libraries.md

 :::warning
 To use `@mui/icons-material` with Joy UI, you will have to install Material UI (`@mui/material`) because it is a required dependency.
 The increase of the production bundle size is very little if you configure [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) in your build process.

-We are aware of this limitation and considering removing the dependency.
-You can keep track of the progress from [this issue](https://github.com/mui/material-ui/issues/34489).
+We are aware of this limitation and are considering removing the dependency.
+You can keep track of the progress in [this issue](https://github.com/mui/material-ui/issues/34489).
 :::

 #### npm